stewarteaton/grid-unity-demo/README.md

 Next Steps

 - Given more time I would setup testing and validate that the outputs from each feature were valuable to users
+- Make the system more robust to handle different types of data inputs, or require specified formats
+- I would also improve the OpenAI API request by using structured output to guarentee that we're receiving JSON in the desired format

 ### Architecture